michaelneale/docker-pipeline-demo/README.md

 # Jenkins and docker pipeline showcase

 This project is a pre-made setup of Jenkins with some common plugins (including the Deployment Pipeline plugin) and Jobs setup ready to go.
+Based on <a href="https://github.com/cloudbees/jenkins-docker-executors">this</a>.
-This repo is used by some of the pre-made jobs just as an example.
+(This specific git repo is used by some of the pre-made jobs just as an example.)

 This can be used for fun, perhaps a starting point.
 Or something to point and laugh at.